pingcap/docs-cn/benchmark/benchmark-tidb-using-ch.md

 In the result of the above statement:

 - `AVAILABLE` indicates whether the TiFlash replica of a specific table is available or not. `1` means available and `0` means unavailable.
 Once a replica becomes available, this status does not change anymore.
-If you use DDL statements to modify the number of replicas, the replication progress will be recalculated.
 - `PROGRESS` means the progress of the replication.
-The value is between `0.0` and `1.0`. `1.0` means at least one replica is replicated.
+The value is between `0` and `1`. `1` means that the replication is complete for the TiFlash replica.

 ## Collect statistics